gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 Classes allow you to create your own data types in Python.
 They are a way to bundle data and functionality together in a single unit.
 A class is a blueprint for an object.
 It defines the attributes and methods object instances of the class will have.
 For example, we can have class `Car` with attributes like `color`, `make`, `model`, and methods like `drive`, `stop`, `park`.
 When we create an object of the class `Car`, we can set the attributes of the car object like `color`, `make`, `model` and call the methods like `drive`, `stop`, `park`.
-Though each objecct of the class `Car` will have the same attributes and methods, the values of the attributes can be different for each object.
+Though each object of the class `Car` will have the same attributes and methods, the values of the attributes can be different for each object.

 ---